Monisha-RK10/Benchmarking-DETR-vs.-Faster-R-CNN-for-Real-World-Car-Detection-KITTI/detr/README.md

 ### `train_detr.py`

 Script to train DETR on the custom KITTI car-only dataset.
-- Creating dataset, dataloader, logging TensorBoard
+- Creating dataset, dataloader using train & val annotation JSON, logging TensorBoard
 - Initializes PyTorch Lightning `Trainer` with logging and checkpointing
 - Supports resuming from checkpoints and modifying training hyperparameters